 Director for University Honors

-As the director of the University Honors program it is my job develop and facilitate a unique college experience that fosters both the sense of a tight knit community and provides benefits afforded by a large-scale research university.
+As the director of the University Honors Program it is my job to develop and facilitate a unique college experience that fosters both the sense of a tight knit community and provides benefits afforded by a large-scale research university.
 Furthermore, not only do I preach this doctrine, I model it to students in my sport psychology and sport sociology seminar classes by a being knowledgeable, enthusiastic and engaging professor, while also directing student research that has led to national presentations and peer-reviewed publications.

 My current research focuses on the link between key psychological constructs that help distinguish highly successful leaders and performers from less successful ones.
 To best answer this question, I have worked with dozens of NCAA athletic institutions and U.S. Army ROTC programs around the country.
-The lessons acquired about confidence, resilience and adaptability in the face of challenges are woven into interactions I have with students in the University Honors program.
+The lessons acquired about confidence, resilience and adaptability in the face of challenges are woven into interactions I have with students in the University Honors Program.

 I earned my doctorate in kinesiology from Michigan State University; a master’s degree in human performance from Oregon State University; and bachelor’s degree in sport management from Ohio Northern University.
 Come stop by Campus Life Building 110 to learn more about how the University Honors Program can help you succeed!